Dr Choroomi is happy to answer any queries you may have at your consultation though here are some of the questions he is most commonly asked.

 Do I need an appointment?

 Appointments are essential.
-Please contact us to schedule a consultation in one of Dr Choroomi’s three locations: Concord, Bondi Junction, Bankstown.
+Please contact us to schedule a consultation in one of Dr Choroomi’s two locations: Concord and Darling Point.
+Consultations are available via Skype for out of town patients.

 Do I need a referral from my general practitioner?